Attentional-Biased Stochastic Gradient Descent: Experimental Results on Data Imbalance Problem

-\paragraph{Results of using Label-distribution Dependent Losses.} Next, we compare ABSGD with baseline methods that use label-distribution dependent losses.
-In particular, we consider class-balanced (CB) versions of three individual losses, including CE loss, focal loss, label-distribution-aware margin (LDAM) loss~\cite{cao2019learning}.
-The class-balanced weighing strategy is from~\cite{cui2019class}, which uses the effective number of samples to define the weight.
+\textbf{Label-distribution Dependent Losses.} Next, we compare ABSGD with baseline methods that use label-distribution dependent losses.
+In particular, we consider class-balanced (CB) versions of three individual losses, including CE loss, focal loss, label-distribution-aware margin (LDAM) loss~\citep{cao2019learning}.
+The class-balanced weighing strategy is from~\citep{cui2019class}, which uses the effective number of samples to define the weight.
 As a result, there are three categories of CB losses, i.e., CB-CE, CB-Focal, CB-LDAM. {We use our method ABSGD with these different losses.
-In particular, ABSGD + CB-CE/Focal/LDAM uses a combination of class-level weighting and instance-level weighting, which is expected to have outstanding performance as it considers diversity of examples at both class level and individual level.} For each of these losses, we consider two baseline optimization methods.
-The first method is the standard momentum SGD method with a practical trick that defers adding the class-level weighting after a number of pre-training steps with no class-level weights.
-This trick has been found useful to improve the performance of imbalanced data~\cite{cao2019learning}.
+In particular, ABSGD + CB-CE/Focal/LDAM uses a combination of class-level weighting and instance-level weighting, which is expected to have outstanding performance as it considers diversity between examples at both class level and individual level.} For each of these losses, we consider two baseline optimization methods.
+The first method is the standard momentum SGD method with a practical useful trick~\citep{cao2019learning} that defers adding the class-level weighting after a number of pre-training steps with no class-level weights to improve the performance.
 We denote the first method by SGD (XX), where XX denotes the loss function.
-The second method is the meta learning method~\cite{jamal2020rethinking} that uses meta-learning on a separate validation data to learn individual weights and combines them with class-balanced weights.
+The second method is the meta learning method~\citep{jamal2020rethinking} that uses meta-learning on a separate validation data to learn individual weights and combines them with class-balanced weights.
 The meta learning method has been observed with SOTA results on these benchmark imbalanced datasets.
 We let META (XX) denote the second method.
 Our method is denoted by ABSGD (XX).

+In the following, we compare ABSGD, SGD, and meta-learning methods by optimizing the same label-dependent and label-independent losses on imbalanced CIFAR datasets, and including more baselines on ImageNet-LT, Places-LT, and iNaturalist-LT.